HoussemDellai/terraform-azapi-appservice-domain/README.md

 Within the terraform config file, you can change the contact info for the contactAdmin, contactRegistrant, contactBilling and contactTech.
 It worked for me when reusing the same contact !

+App Service Domain costs `$11.99` per year.
+And if you delete the resource within 5 days, you won't be charged.

 ## Module available in Terraform registry

 The module is available in Terraform registry: [https://registry.terraform.io/modules/HoussemDellai/appservice-domain/azapi/latest](https://registry.terraform.io/modules/HoussemDellai/appservice-domain/azapi/latest)